itsPriyanshuhere/StableCoin/README.md

     1. Chainlink Price feed.
     2. Set a function to exchange ETH & BTC -> $$$
 2. Stability Mechanism (Minting): Algorithmic (Decentralized)
-    1. People can only mint the stable coin with enough collateral (coded)
+    1. People can only mint the stable coin with enough collateral (This would be coded)
 3. Collateral: Exogenous (Crypto)
     1. wETH
     2. wBTC